ceciliomichael/folder_structure_mcp/README.md

 - **Simplified Workflows**: Streamline AI interactions with the file system
 - **Consistent Results**: Standardized approach to path handling and error management

+## Recommended Agents

+Based on testing, this project works optimally with advanced AI agents such as Gemini 2.5 Pro and Claude 3.7.
+These agents are adept at leveraging the efficient, single-call nature of the provided tools.

 ## License

 MIT